ClickHouse/ClickHouse/docs/en/database_engines/mysql.md

 The `MySQL` database engine translate queries to the MySQL server so you can perform operations such as `SHOW TABLES` or `SHOW CREATE TABLE`.

-You cannot perform the following queries with tables:
+You cannot perform the following queries:

 - `ATTACH`/`DETACH`
 - `DROP`